-- Viewing your GP-held medical record, test results, consultation notes, conditions and vaccinations
+- Viewing your GP-held electronic medical record, test results, consultation notes, conditions and vaccinations

 - Booking an appointment